gordon-rennie/refined-article/article.md

 #### JSON Parsing

-Consider an example where we want to decode JSON-encoded requests, in this case using the `circe` JSON library[^7].
+Consider an example where we want to decode JSON-encoded requests, in this case using the [`circe` JSON library](https://github.com/circe/circe).
 Taking advantage of Circe’s generic codec derivation, we can already get codecs for requests of base types:

 ```scala
 import io.circe._